feiyuw/feiyuw.github.io/_posts/2015-05-27-do-static-analysis-on-robotframework-cases.md

 date:   2015-05-27 21:12:00
 categories: TA
 ---
 As we know, "static analysis" is valuable and important in developing work.
-Many geneous tools like `lint`, `klocwork`, `pyflakes` and `jshint` help the developer to find the problems earlier.
+Many genious tools like `lint`, `klocwork`, `pyflakes` and `jshint` help the developer to find the problems earlier.

 `Test Automation` is another style of developing work, but unfortunately we always ignore its quality.
 The result is, in most scenarios, the Test Automation asserts are hard to maintained and unefficiency.